- What are your top five items you would bring when you go somewhere new?

 Take it Further

-- Take this further by making a welcome card or, in the case of older students, devise a welcome message or poster that can be displayed for new scouters.
-Take it even further by purchasing these items as a group and having spares if any new person arrives and does not have a particular item.
+- Make a welome poster that can be displayed to welcome new members to your Group or Section.
+Take it even further by purchasing the items you came up with as a group and having spares if any new person arrives and does not have a particular item.

 - You could even create an actual welcome pack and hold onto it until a new member joins your Group – where will you get the supplies you need?
 How will you pay for them?
 How will you give this pack to someone and make them feel welcomed, rather than scared or overwhelmed?